hollyschinsky/ConferenceTracker/README.md

 3. Replace the **/www** folder with the **/www** folder from this project.

+4. Add the InAppBrowser plugin (needed for Facebook OAuth on device)

+        cordova plugins add org.apache.cordova.inappbrowser

-4. Add desired platforms (when ready to test on device)
+5. Add desired platforms (when ready to test on device)

         ionic platform add ios

-5. Run on desired platform
+6. Run on desired platform

         ionic run ios